jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 Super-users will likely prefer to use the API rather than the GUI to use VisionEval.
 Documentation for using Vision-Eval with the API should integrated into the GUI-based documentation, but obscured by default such that regular users are not presented with code.
 This can be accomplished using a tab-based system.

-## Developing Modules, Packages, or Models
+## F. Developing Modules, Packages, or Models

 **Primary audience:** model developer
 **Other audiences:** model framework developer, researcher, super-user